 History of the Oklahoma Flag

 In 1803, what is now Oklahoma was part of the Louisiana Purchase, where the USA bought all French territories west of the Mississippi River.
-It was then part of what the USA called Arkansas Territory.
-As its State Flag suggests, Oklahoma was home to many Native American groups.
-One of the most important was the Choctaw Nation, which became subject to the first major removal of Native American peoples from their ancestral lands.
-Oklahoma was recognized by the Union as its 46th State on November 16th, 1907.
-It is a major source of oil production.
-Its vast territory is admired by tourists for its western mountain ranges, central mesas. and eastern forests.
-It is a truly historic, diverse state, both culturally and geographically.
+It was then part of what the USA called the Arkansas Territory.
+As its state flag suggests, Oklahoma was home to many Native American tribes.
+One of the most important was the Choctaw Nation, who were forced off of much of their ancestral lands due to the expansion of the United States.
+Oklahoma became the 46th state of the United States on November 16th, 1907.
+The state is admired by tourists for its western mountain ranges, central mesas, and eastern forests.
+Oklahoma a historic and diverse state, both culturally and geographically.